Create a Pre-order Form that Matches Your Branding

 Next, swap the default image of the template with one of your product(s) or with one that represents your niche.
 To do that, click the current picture and hit the Change image button.
 Pick an image from the built-in gallery or upload one from your device.

-Adjust the placement of the image using the controls in the right-side menu if needed:
+If needed, adjust the placement of the image using the controls in the right-side menu:

-If you notice that the mobile form is looking too crowded, consider creating additional pages and placing some of the fields there, so that everything is readable and user-friendly on smaller screens as well.
+If you notice that the content on the mobile form looks too crowded, consider creating additional pages and placing some of the fields there, so that everything is readable on smaller screens as well.

 Once you are done setting up your form, hit the Save & close button and follow the prompts to activate it.